kapouer/window-page/README.md

 The patch chain is run after the build chain the first time, and, if it is not empty, in place of the build chain in case of a document update.

-The setup chain is not run when prerendering.
+The setup chain is not run when prerendering, and waits for stylesheets to be loaded.

 The close chain is run when Page.push/replace results in navigating to a new document.